kragen/derctuo/transaction-per-call.md

 it’s easy to get into a situation where your pessimistically-synchronized 1000-transaction-per-second system is processing 1 transaction for 30 minutes.

+One interesting compromise is granting a limited-time lease on a variable, which prevents any other transaction from altering it during that time.
+If your transaction commits while holding the lease, you are guaranteed that nobody has written to the variable in the meantime, so if your transaction has to roll back and retry, at least it won't be because of *that* variable.
+If it commits while holding such leases on all variables it read, it is guaranteed to not have to retry because of any of them.
+Similarly, you can grant "write-leases" or "write options" ("put options"?), which prevent anyone from taking out a read-lease on the variable during the given time.
+So if your transaction has an unexpired read lease on every variable it read, and an unexpired write lease on every variable it wrote, it is guaranteed to be able to commit without retrying.
+In a distributed system that can tolerate node failures, this is the only kind of lock that can ever be granted; otherwise an unreachable node could hold locks forever, blocking some and perhaps eventually all transactions in the system.

+The transaction manager doesn't necessarily have to tell the transactions that it's granting them a lease, and if it does, it can choose the expiry date at will.
+Leases can be purely an optimization to improve throughput in the face of heavy contention by reducing the fraction of CPU wasted on doomed transactions.

 Modular blocking
 ----------------